 efforts to support and nurture the whole child.

-To navigate, search for District and RSU13.
+To navigate to RSU 13's data, search for District and RSU13.

 Parents' Rights to Know: The RSU 13 School Department utilizes all assessment data to help inform our practices at the district, school, classroom and individual levels for our students.
 Although we encourage students and parents to participate fully in our assessment program, it is important to note that parents/guardians may opt their child out of state testing.
 If you are interested in doing so, please reach out to your child's principal to make this request in writing after reading the information below.
 (Maine DOE Sec.
 1112(e)(2)(A))